domflow/cbsec/README.md

 - **Result:** The system is **more secure than it was before**, with most high‑likelihood risks reduced to very low.

 ---

-Anthony, this matrix gives you a **quantified before/after audit**.
-Next step, if you want, I can expand this into a **visual workflow diagram in text form** (showing how credentials flow through puzzle → AES → nonce → audit) so you can present the upgrade as a complete lifecycle.
-Would you like me to draft that diagram?